harrowmykel/flutter_paypal_native/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_paypal_native.svg)](https://pub.dev/packages/flutter_paypal_native)

-A Flutter plugin that provides a method for PayPal payment natively.
+A Flutter plugin that provides a method for PayPal payment natively  (No Webview).

 Current only available natively on Android. iOS support is in development. :)